StephenKerry/PremierLeagueAppV2/README.md

 You should:

-- Remix this project
-- Rename the project **wad1-ca1-your-name**
+- v1 14/04/2025- added the add team function
-- Replace your name with your name :)
+- v2 16/04/2025 - currently working on the update and delete functions